ffTsuzuku/NodeJS/README.md

 `process.nextTick()` calls, which would prevent the loop from reaching the poll phase.

 Here is a real world example of using Process.nextTick()

 ```JS
 const server = net.createServer(() => {}).listen(8080);

 server.on('listening', () => {});
 ```

 When passing the port to listen the Port is bound immediately.So the listening callback could be called immediately.The problem with this is that the callback has not been set at that time.To get around this the listen callback is queued using Process.netTick.

+#### process.nextTick() vs setImmediate()

+We've gone over two scheduling functions that are similar in nature.

+-   `process.nextTick()` fires immediately on the same phase
+-   `setImmediate()` fires on the following iteration or 'tick' of the event loop.

+The name of these two functions should be swapped, but this is an artifact of the past that cannot be changed.
+Node.JS doc recommend using `setImmediate` in all cases because it's easier to reason about.

+#### Why use process.next()?

+There can be use main reasons:

+1. Allow users to handle errors, cleanup any unneeded resources, or perhaps try the request again before the event loop continues.
+2. Sometimes its necessary to allow the a callback to run after the call stack has been unwound but before the next event loop.

 ### Blocking the event loop